|big events ahead

 Don’t miss this important event!
 Join me at Georgia Military College for Academy Day – an annual event that brings together representatives from all five service academies.
 This is an important opportunity to ask questions as you embark on an exciting journey to serve as a commissioned officer in the United States Armed Forces.
 Click here for all the details.

-If you have the dream in your heart and the fire in your soul to serve your Nation as an officer in the U.S. Armed Forces, please remember that the deadline for applying for a nomination from my office to the U.S. Service Academies is fast approaching.
-Nomination applications must be received at my Monroe Office (100 Court Street, Monroe GA 30655) by Friday, October 11th by 5:00 p.m.
-No exceptions.
+If you have the dream in your heart and the fire in your soul to serve your nation as an officer in the U.S. Armed Forces, please remember that the deadline for applying for a nomination from my office to the U.S. Service Academies is Friday, October 23rd.
 Click here to download the application.
 For more information, visit my website.

-• Starting between the months of December and February, inquire or sign up for a Summer Seminar at your desired academy;
+• Between December and February, inquire or sign up for a Summer Seminar at your desired academy;

 • During the months of February and March, schedule the SAT and/or ACT Standardized Test to be taken in May and/or June;

 • Through April and May, contact the service academy admissions office for application information.
 Keep in mind, students may apply and be nominated to more than one academy.
 Please go to my website for an online application to get started; and

 • In August, schedule a medical exam with the DoDMERB (Department of Defense Medical Review Board).
 After a preliminary screening by the academy, students will receive information about scheduling an appointment with the DoDMERB.
 Schedule the appointment early because many students will require medical waivers, which can take several months to complete.
 All candidates must be found medically qualified before admittance to an academy.

 • In the fall, complete and submit your nomination applications to all nominating sources.
 Please note that the application due dates can vary from office to office and year to year;